Naviaddress Market Capitalization Achieves $41,778.78 (NAVI)

 According to CryptoCompare, “Naviaddress is a global digital addressing system that is being deployed onto the blockchain.
 It will provide people and businesses with freedom and ability to create, obtain, own, lend and sell their digital addresses.
 These are called naviaddresses – unified digital IDs for any place and object in real and virtual worlds.
 Once the addressing system is deployed on the blockchain, Naviaddress will enable people in the world living without addresses to obtain digital postal delivery naviaddresses, verified by a transaction on the blockchain at almost no cost.
 Usage of naviaddresses will enable local governments to provide more citizens with essential services and create new markets for e-retailers and delivery businesses. “

-It is usually not presently possible to buy alternative cryptocurrencies such as Naviaddress directly using U.S. dollars.
-Investors seeking to acquire Naviaddress should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Naviaddress using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Naviaddress directly using U.S. dollars.
+Investors seeking to acquire Naviaddress should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Naviaddress using one of the aforementioned exchanges.

 Receive News & Updates for Naviaddress Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Naviaddress and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.